kilipan/nasin-toki/README.md

 Combining vocative and imperative can also be done easily:
 `jan Su o lape pona` - "Hey Su, sleep well!"

+Note that the optative/imperative and vocative are not distinguishable when there's only one subject.

 ### the emoticle `a`
 The word `a` can be appended to any word, phrase, or sentence to add emotional emphasis.